 Mrs A Casey – firstname.lastname@example.org

-The foundation of Drama at Notre Dame School is built on the relationship and understanding between student and teacher in an environment where caring, tolerance, listening and respect for each other are inherent elements.
-This creates a safe, enjoyable and secure classroom that does not threaten or expose the student.
-Young people are valued as individuals whose responses, based on what they know and understand, will form the basis of the work.
+The foundation of Drama at Notre Dame is built on an environment where caring, tolerance, listening and respect for each other are inherent elements.
+This creates a safe, enjoyable and secure classroom that does not threaten or expose, but challenges and enlightens.
+Young people are valued as individuals whose creative responses to the world around them, based on what they know and understand, will form the basis of the work.

-Drama provides the opportunity for students to be involved in a collective, interactive activity.
-It offers the perfect backdrop to develop and nurture students understanding and practice of their individual learning styles.
-It is never unusual to see visual, aural and kinaesthetic learners practising their own preferred style within the context of a single lesson.
+Drama provides the opportunity for students to be immersed in creative, interactive activity.
+It offers the perfect backdrop to develop and nurture students’ collaborative ability, confidence and self-esteem.

 In Drama we aim to help each pupil to: